Joe Mazzulla Feels Celtics' 'Poise' Led Comeback Win Vs. Hornets

 The Boston Celtics didn’t make it easy on themselves, yet still managed to escape the Charlotte Hornets in victorious fashion on Saturday night.

-After the Celtics were dealt with a starting lineup blow in Derrick White’s neck sprain, Boston quickly found themselves faced with a 16-point deficit early.
-Combine that with the previously factored loss of a sidelined Jaylen Brown, and the Celtics — four minutes into the contest — encountered their adversity test this season.
+After the Celtics were dealt with a starting lineup blow with Derrick White’s neck sprain, Boston quickly found itself faced with an early 16-point deficit.
+Combine that with the loss of a sidelined Jaylen Brown, and the Celtics — four minutes into the contest — encountered plenty of adversity.
 And like they’ve done on several occasions, the Celtics found a way to overcome.

-Joe Mazzulla, who also wasn’t overly impressed when the night began, credited the Celtics for their ability to maintain their composure despite the situation.
+Joe Mazzulla credited the Celtics for their ability to maintain their composure despite the situation.
 He did, however, note that had this game taken place a month ago, he believes it would’ve resulted in a loss.

 “I think we lose that game a month ago,” Mazzulla said, as seen on NBC Sports Boston’s postgame coverage.
 “Allowing a team as potent as they can be, as talented as they are, to get off to a good start.
 And so I thought our guys did a great job of maintaining their poise, sticking with it.”